 After that, for the vast majority of women, that is all that will be needed, just a single treatment.
 Very occasionally, women require a second treatment but that is not common.
 One of the tests that we use to help decide between low grade and high grade is an HPV test.
 With which we can look to see whether there are any high-risk HPV types which are associated with the most serious abnormalities.
 If the HPV test is negative then that can be very reassuring that there is nothing very serious going wrong with the cervix.

-If you would like to find out more, or find out about cervical smear testing, make an appointment with an expert.
+If you would like to find out more about cervical smear testing, make an appointment with an expert like Mr McIndoe.